 How did we get this Spirit of God?

 It was because of the “faith of Jesus“, the Creator God in Genesis and the Logos in John 1:1,.
 Faith “in” whom?
 In the Father.
 Jesus incarnated, died to reconcile us to the Father, and resurrected to claim this Holy Spirit as promised by the Father (John 16:7).
-Indeed, we are “saved by his life“( not his death (Rom.
-5:10).
+Indeed, after his resurrection, we are “saved by his life“( not his death (Rom.
+5:10) through an “ongoing creation”.
 Whatever “works” that emanate from our actions are indeed “fruits of this Holy Spirit” because on “in-dwelling” of this “spirit-power”; not our works but “works of the Spirit” in us…so that no one can boast (Eph.
 2:8-9).

 After following willingly and voluntarily the guidance of the Holy Spirit, as Jesus followed the will of the Father (Matt.26:39), we will then be ”one” with Him in “knowledge of good and evil”.
 Having thus become overcomers, we will have eternal life (Rev. 3:21; 2:26; 21:7).
 And to be “like him” with “immortal bodies”, at resurrection in “a twinkling of an eye”, we will change from mortal to immortal-bodies.